oschonrock/binfuse/README.md

 ```

 The main classes are templated as follows to select underlying 8 or 16
-bit filters, giving 1/256 and 1/65535 chance of false positive, and
+bit filters, giving a 1/256 and 1/65536 chance of a false positive
-for the persisted version they are also templated by the
+respectively.
+The persistent persisted versions are also templated
-`mio::mmap::access_mode` to select source and sink:
+by the `mio::mmap::access_mode` to select source and sink:

 ```C++
 namespace binfuse {